arokasprz100/CPP-Labs-Third-Semester/README.md

-# CPP-Labs-Third-Semester
+# C++ Laboratories Third Semester

-Basics of Object Oriented Programming AGH UST 2017/2018
+Solutions of exercises from Basics of Object Oriented Programming AGH UST 2017/2018.
+Exercises are mainly in polish.